6 Things Doctors Do to Make You Pay More

 If your doctor is not doing this, it is likely because he is getting kickbacks from drug companies for pushing their products.

-I once was given a scrip for a medication that would have cost more than $200 only to learn that I could have bought the same product across the counter for $6.
+I once was given a prescription for a medication that would have cost more than $200 only to learn that I could have bought the same product across the counter at my local pharmacy for $6.

 An ethical doctor will always be willing to work with you on this issue.
 If he’s not, find another doctor!